Crossroad-Venture-Studio/Client/README.md

 By working with *Crossroad*, you are agreeing to the following term and conditions:
 - This is a proprietary suite of softwares, tools, framework, design sytem, etc.
 - Do not distribute, modify, sell unless consulted and agreed before by William Brendel (brendel.william@gmail.com)

+# Instaling as a github submodule

+## Installation

+Go to your other repo you want this repo to be connected as a submodule and type:

+    git submodule add https://github.com/Crossroad-Venture-Studio/Client src/crossroad-client
+    git add .
+    git commit -am "client submodule"
+    git push

+## Update

+Go to the repo where this module has been installed and type:

+    git submodule foreach --recursive git pull
+    git commit -am "client submodule"
+    git push

 # Core